nasa/openmct/API.md

 ## Telemetry API

-The Open MCT telemetry API provides two main sets of interfaces-- one for integrating telemetry data into Open MCT, and another for developing Open MCT visualization plugins utilizing telemetry API.
+The Open MCT telemetry API provides two main sets of interfaces-- one for integrating telemetry data into Open MCT, and another for developing Open MCT visualization plugins utilizing the telemetry API.

 The APIs for visualization plugins are still a work in progress and docs may change at any time.
 However, the APIs for integrating telemetry metadata into Open MCT are stable and documentation is included below.

 ### Integrating Telemetry Sources

 There are two main tasks for integrating telemetry sources-- describing telemetry objects with relevant metadata, and then providing telemetry data for those objects.
 You'll use an [Object Provider](#object-providers) to provide objects with the necessary [Telemetry Metadata](#telemetry-metadata), and then register a [Telemetry Provider](#telemetry-providers) to retrieve telemetry data for those objects.
+Alternatively, you can register a telemetry metadata provider to provide the necessary telemetry metadata.

 For a step-by-step guide to building a telemetry adapter, please see the [Open MCT Tutorials](https://github.com/nasa/openmct-tutorial).